medplum/medplum/packages/docs/src/pages/products/index.md

 ## Features

-Medplum supports building applications with the following features.
+Medplum helps you build applications with the following features.
 Reference implementations can be found in our [repository](https://github.com/medplum) and on our reference apps [Foo Medical](https://foomedical.com/) and [Provider Application](https://provider.foomedical.com/).

 ### 📝 Forms